ikatkov/battery-capacity-meter/README.md

 Vref pin on Arduino Pro Mini breakout board is not on any pin, solder a wire to capacitor between pins 12 and 13.
 To the pin13 end.

+Manufactured PCBs have a defect, bridge these tracks see manufactured-pcb-defect.png

 # 7 Segments text

 Here is an example of which letters are possible